jenyss/langgraph-codeact-excel-worker/README.md

 ## How It Works

 The repository features 3 examples demonstrating how CodeAct integrates with tools to perform tasks end-to-end.
+The agent generates Python code to either execute the pre-defined tools or to implement sub-tasks in order to accomplish the given user-defined task.

 ### ```preview-tool-visualize-codeact```